 Sherri's interest in creating art revived when she took a watercolor and a color/design course at the Cambridge Center for Adult Education and Huron Project in Cambridge, MA in the 1970s, leading to her first gallery representation in Harvard Square at Botolph Gallery.

 In 1985 while living in Santa Barbara, she pulled out her pastels set.
 Two pastel paintings emerged that an artist friend saw and responded to by saying, "Sherri, if you really wanted to, you could be an artist."
 That made Sherri light up and was a major turning point in her life.

-After moving to Santa Fe in 1986, a Boston art consultant asked Sherri to send slides, which resulted in interest from Fidelity Investment's corporate curator.
+After Sherri moved to Santa Fe in 1986, a Boston art consultant asked her to send slides of her work, which resulted in interest from Fidelity Investment's corporate curator.
 The art consultant called: "I have to tell you what happened.
 Your crate arrived Friday afternoon.
 We opened it Saturday morning with a houseguest who got tears in her eyes and said, 'I have to have these!'
 The houseguest bought two, my husband and I grabbed the third one, and there was nothing left for Fidelity.
 The Fidelity curator was not angry but was really upset, so send more work!"
 Fidelity's curator chose a piece for her own office.

 In 1998 Sherri's work was presented to the New Mexico Capitol Art Collection board by a board member and the curator.
 Out of thirteen potential artists, one other squeaked in and Sherri's work was accepted by a unanimous vote of the board.
 All the hands went up when asked if her work should be in the collection.
 The curator then pointed to the first of five pieces she had selected for possible inclusion, and again all the hands went up.
 Matthew #15 was installed in a silverleaf frame with a silk mat and placed on permanent display outside the Senate chambers, where it is hopefully enlightening New Mexico legislators.